 John Heard (1744-1834) became rich importing molasses and rum from the West Indies as a privateer, and established a distillery on Turkey Shore.
 His elegant Federal-era home is now the Ipswich Museum.

-Despite their protests to the contrary, the ministers and doctors, his mother, and nearly all the town’s citizens had a line of credit with Dummer Jewett, Esq. whose establishment was on or near Market St. Jewett was the son of the Rev. Jedediah Jewett of Rowley.
+Despite their protests to the contrary, the ministers and doctors, his mother, and nearly all the town’s citizens had a line of credit with Dummer Jewett, Esq. whose establishment was on Market Street.
+Jewett was the son of the Rev. Jedediah Jewett of Rowley.
 He graduated from Harvard College in 1752 and was a noted lawyer, Representative in 1776, and of very estimable character.
 In October, 1788, Dummer Jewett “died in consequence of injury received by leaping thirty feet from a garret window, while deranged,”leaving a wife and children.
 His books revealed the purchase of 14 barrels of rum in 1761, 19 barrels in 1762 and at least 50 barrels in 1763, of which a large portion was sold in bulk to the various innkeepers, and a significant quantity sold over the counter.
 The account of one citizen for rum alone was £52 for 35 gallons in eight months.